DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 1. Windows: to the program: here is a new message
 2. Nana: raises event: apply button clicked in the JSON window
 3. main_form: to grandgrandchild FractalCanvas: please use these new parameter values
-7. FractalCanvas: raises event: these new parameter values require a recalculation
+7. FractalCanvas: raises event: the parameters have changed
-8. main_form: to grandgrandchild FractalCanvas: start a new render then! to grandchild FractalPanel: update the values in the GUI.
+8. main_form: to grandgrandchild FractalCanvas: start a new render. to grandchild FractalPanel: update the values in the GUI.
 10. FractalCanvas: raises event: a new render has been started
-11. main_form: I'll have to start a refreshthread then, to keep the screen up to date.
+11. main_form: starts a refreshthread, to keep the screen up to date during the render
 12. FractalCanvas: raises event: the render has finished

 You see: the child components only say there is a situation.
 The parent component responds to the notification with actions and instructions.